bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/TheWindowsVersionOfBareos.rst

    set the password to access the director

 /SILENTKEEPCONFIG
-   keep configuration files on silent uninstall and use exinsting config files during silent install. :index:`Version >= 12.4.4 <triple: bareos-12.4.4; Windows Installation; SILENTKEEPCONFIG>`
+   keep configuration files on silent uninstall and use exinsting config files during silent install. :sinceVersion:`12.4.4: Windows Installation: SILENTKEEPCONFIG`

 /INSTALLDIRECTOR
-   install the Bareos Director (and bconsole). :index:`Version >= 14.2.1 <triple: bareos-14.2.1; Windows Installation; INSTALLDIRECTOR>`
+   install the Bareos Director (and bconsole). :sinceVersion:`14.2.1: Windows Installation: INSTALLDIRECTOR`

 /INSTALLSTORAGE
-   install the Bareos Storage Daemon. :index:`Version >= 14.2.1 <triple: bareos-14.2.1; Windows Installation; INSTALLSTORAGE>`
+   install the Bareos Storage Daemon. :sinceVersion:`14.2.1: Windows Installation: INSTALLSTORAGE`

 /WRITELOGS
-   makes also non-debug installer write a log file. :index:`Version >= 14.2.1 <triple: bareos-14.2.1; Windows Installation; WRITELOGS>`
+   makes also non-debug installer write a log file. :sinceVersion:`14.2.1: Windows Installation: WRITELOGS`

 /D=:file:`C:\specify\installation\directory`
    (Important: It has to be the last option!)